roosemberth/dotfiles/nix/pkgs/user-mounts-generator/README.md

 # user-mounts-generator

-Generates a set of systemd mount units based on a layout tree of btrfs subvolumes.
+Generates a set of systemd '.mount' units based on _layout trees_ of btrfs subvolumes.

-The subvolumes in the layout tree will be mounted at the specified subpath under the "destination path" of the tree.
+Each of the subvolumes in a _layout tree_ will be mounted at the corresponding subpath under the "destination path" of the tree.

 ## Layout tree

-A layout tree is a directory tree containing btrfs subvolumes at it leaves.
+A _layout tree_ is a directory tree containing btrfs subvolumes at its leaves.
-The only btrfs subvolume can be at the leaves and their names MUST start with '@'.
+Only btrfs subvolumes can be at the leaves and their names MUST start with '@'.
-Moreover, only leave names are allowed to start with '@'.
+Moreover, only the leaves can have their name start with '@'.

 The directory structure indicates where to mount each of the subvolumes:
-Each subvolume will be mounted under their path relative to the layour tree root, with the '@' removed.
+Each subvolume will be mounted under the "destination path" at a location which corresponds to the location of the subvolume within the layout tree, with the '@' removed.

 Example layout tree: